Awards and decorations of the Civil Air Patrol: Commander's Commendation Award

-If a CAP member is presented with multiple awards, a clasp is place to the left (from the point of view of the wearer) of a silver or bronze star.
+If a CAP member is presented with multiple awards, a clasp is placed to the left (from the point of view of the wearer) of a silver or bronze star.
 Only one star of each type will be worn on this award.
 Like the Exceptional Service Award and Meritorious Service Award, this commendation does not come with a full-sized medal.
 It consists of a ribbon and a certificate that accompanies the decoration.
 A miniature medal is available for senior members to wear on their mess dress uniforms.

 Achievement Award

-Civil Air Patrol's Achievement Award is given to a member when the circumstances of their performance are above and beyond those of the member’s peers, but are not sufficient enough to warrant a Commander's Commendation Award.
+Civil Air Patrol's Achievement Award is given to a member when the circumstances of their performance are above and beyond those of the member’s peers, but are insufficient to warrant a Commander's Commendation Award.
 The intent of the award is to empower wing and group commanders with the ability to recommend and present achievement awards locally.
-The official regulations state this the Achievement Award is "presented for outstanding service to the unit, group, or wing."
+The official regulations state that the Achievement Award is "presented for outstanding service to the unit, group, or wing."
 It may be approved by a group commander and, if a group structure does not exist for a given squadron, the wing commander may designate who has the authority to approve this award.
 Like the other decorations below the level of Distinguished Service Medal, this award does not come with a full-sized medal of its own.
 It consists of a ribbon and a certificate that accompanies the decoration.
 A miniature medal is available for senior members to wear on their mess dress uniforms.

 Certificate of Recognition for Lifesaving

-The Certificate of Recognition for Lifesaving is awarded to members of Civil Air Patrol "who save a human life, but do not meet the criteria for the Bronze [Medal of Valor] or Silver Medal of Valor."
+The Certificate of Recognition for Lifesaving is awarded to members of the Civil Air Patrol "who save a human life, but do not meet the criteria for the Bronze [Medal of Valor] or Silver Medal of Valor."
 A member may be awarded this decoration for participation in a transport mission of either blood or organs, in which case he or she is presented with a basic ribbon and a certificate that accompanies the decoration.
 A silver star is attached to the ribbon in recognition of lifesaving actions other than blood or organ transport which still do not meet the requirements of the higher awards.
 Subsequent awards are denoted by the addition of bronze and silver clasps to the ribbon.
 If more than three devices are authorized for wear on this ribbon, a second ribbon is worn to the left (from the point of view of the wearer) of the initial ribbon.
 If future awards reduce the total number of devices to three the second ribbon is removed.

 All nominations for this award must be approved by the relevant CAP wing commander.
 This award does not come with a full-sized medal of its own, though a miniature medal is available for senior members to wear on their mess dress uniforms.